Airport line, Perth: After tunnelling

+Track laying and the installation of overhead line equipment, signalling, and communications equipment commenced in July 2020.
+Track laying was completed in July 2021.
+Within the tunnels, instead of the traditional overhead wires, a rigid overhead conductor rail was used.

-In February and March 2021, two shutdowns of the Midland line took place to connect the Forrestfield–Airport Link to the rest of the rail network.
-On 7 May 2021, Saffioti announced the project had been further delayed, this time saying the line would open in the first half of 2022, blaming delays in the supply of steel and other materials due to the COVID-19 pandemic.
+In February and March 2021, two 56-hour shutdowns of the Midland line took place to connect the Forrestfield–Airport Link to the rest of the rail network.
+Saffioti announced in May 2021 that the project had been delayed again, this time saying the line would open in the first half of 2022, blaming delays in the supply of steel and other materials due to the COVID-19 pandemic.